 Am I the only one who gets a lot of travel inspiration from watching movies and television?
-Nothing is quite as inspiring right now as all the gorgeous Game of Thrones filming locations in Europe (and Morocco).
-In my excitement this weekend for the pilot of Season 7, I started to research all the places I could find on the Internet.
+Nothing is quite as inspiring right now as all the gorgeous Game of Thrones filming locations in Europe and Morocco.

 **Obviously, there are SPOILERS ahead **

-In the meantime, you can re-binge Seasons 1-6 while waiting for the next Season 7 episode to come out.
+In the meantime, you can re-binge Seasons 1-7 while waiting for Season 8.
 Once you’ve read this list, see if you can spot them in the show!
 For people who don’t have HBO or friends with HBO, Amazon has all the episodes and, obviously, sells the complete seasons: